Automated-Datavault-Schema-Evolution/DataLake/README.md

 When the Kafka backlog exceeds `KAFKA_BACKLOG_THRESHOLD`, messages are drained in batches of size `BACKLOG_BATCH_SIZE` until the backlog is cleared.
+`CONSUME_FULL_BACKLOG` forces the service to drain the backlog completely even if it is below the threshold.

 Database settings if using the RDBMS mode
 Below is a brief description of the most important variables: